 I don’t think that comes into it at this point for him—yet.
 He’s done quite a bit of bad stuff and has kind of continued down line in terms of his point of view.
 He’s opened up to take a certain responsibility looking at his own actions, but I don’t think he’s at the point of any kind—he has not offered the forgiveness to himself that he would to somebody else.

-Do you think he will eventually be able to forgive himself?
+Does Martin Cummins think Henry Gowen will ever be able to forgive himself?

 I think a lot of Alfonso.
 I think he’s wonderful.
 I think how he’s handled exactly what we’re talking about—and how he handles that in the upcoming season—is done really deftly.
 I think he’s handled it really well.
 He’s not so heavy-handed as one might expect.
 He hasn’t been heavy-handed with any of this.
 I think he’s just done a really beautiful job the last couple seasons in making this work in a really interesting way.
 I think the show’s better with him, to be honest.

-What do you remember about the transition period when Alfonso Moreno came on board?
+What does Martin Cummins remember about the transition period when Alfonso Moreno came to When Calls the Heart?

 First of all, you saw him all the time.
 He was present on set.
 He would go to this hotel and he’d just write and then he’d come and visit us.
 You’d have a dialogue with him, a conversation.
 He’s sort of quiet and he’s thoughtful.
 He looks at it from every angle and then delicately puts things to pen and paper.